 The annual rites and rituals of JDCHS are important elements in the school’s calendar.
 These rituals create an outward expression of our commitment to excellence, community, and living the school’s motto, Spiritus Donorum.
 The annual sequence of these rites also includes all the honors that are provided to our graduating classes.
 Each year the official rites and rituals of Juan Diego are crafted, as they have been every year since the school began.
 New rites are added only after discernment about their long-lasting contribution to our campus.

 The Rites and Rituals include:

 - The Baccalaureate Mass

 - The Junior Rite of Commissioning

-Our Christian Service Program is reflective of our school motto, Spiritus Donorum (Spirit of Giving) which reflects the example of our patron, Saint Juan Diego, and our benefactors, Sam and Aline Skaggs, whose selfless giving allows the students of Juan Diego Catholic High School to be socially responsible and to answer the call to be a person of compassion, respect and reverence and justice.
+Our service program is reflective of our school motto, Spiritus Donorum (Spirit of Giving), which reflects the example of our patron, Saint Juan Diego, and our benefactors, Sam and Aline Skaggs, whose selfless giving allows the students of Juan Diego Catholic High School to be socially responsible and to answer the call to be a person of compassion, respect, reverence, and justice.

 Seniors participate in the Senior Service Project, an immersion in service for a full week in the beginning of January.
 Seniors do not attend classes during this week but spend this time working directly with a variety of agencies that partner with JDCHS on this program.

-The Student Ambassadors: The Ambassadors, easily recognized in their blue blazers, are Juan Diego’s representatives and hosts to many of our guests coming to campus as well as numerous off-site events throughout the year where their presence is requested.
-They ensure the smooth running of events through their logistical support and guarantee a warm welcome to our campus to hundreds of visitors, prospective students, parents and VIP’s alike.
-The Student Ambassador program is available to students at the end of their Sophomore year, and for Juniors and Seniors.
+The Ambassadors, easily recognized by their blue blazers, are Juan Diego’s representatives and hosts to many of our guests coming to campus as well as numerous off-site events throughout the year where their presence is requested.
+They ensure the smooth operation of events through their logistical support and guarantee a warm welcome to our campus for hundreds of visitors, prospective students, parents, and VIPs alike.
+The Student Ambassador Program is available to students at the end of their sophomore year, and for juniors and seniors.